CambiumRG/CaptuRING/manual/README.md

 This is a Digitization Project made by [Cambium Research Group](https://cambiumresearch.eu), 2021.

-The extended manual is presented in the [attached document](https://github.com/CambiumRG/CaptuRING/blob/main/manual/CRUserManual_v1.0.0.pdf)
 ## About
 CaptuRING [[1](#references)] is a Do-It-Yourself tool for wood sample digitization.
 Although the main objective of the tool is taking high resolution images from wood samples, the system could operate with other kind of samples.